 - Having a feeling of being carried away by responsibilities

-- Having a generalize feeling of being overstimulated
+- Having a generalized feeling of being overstimulated

 - Cannot move on from previous events